forestgrape/coronavirus/7_social/controlling.md

 ## Individual Protection Measures

 ### Support Immune Protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
-Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is especially difficult.
+Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is difficult.
 There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once a coronavirus is widespread, complete avoidance is nearly impossible.
 Sars-Cov-2 is widespread.
 The best protection available is a good immune system.
 Vaccines - ~~if once available~~ available in 2021 - just prepare the immune system and do not replace it.
 So the long-term focus should be to support the overall health of humanity.
 In tropical regions where Sars-CoV-2 infects less virulent but there are many more infectious diseases overall health should be the main focus - alongside always open windows and no air-conditioners if there are Covid-19 cases.

 Proposals for good health:
 * providing settings that support good health